Admission for the January 2025 academic session is ongoing Apply Now!

 • Analyze and interpret real-world statistical events.

-• Apply statistical principles and concepts to analyze data.
+• Apply statistical principles to analyze data and draw conclusions.

 At the end of this course, students should be able to:

-• Describe the components of a database system and give examples of their use.
+• Describe components of a database system and give examples of their use.

-• Describe the differences between relational and semi-structured data models.
+• Explain differences between relational and semi-structured data models.

-• Describe properties of normal forms and explain the impact of normalization on the efficiency of database operations.
+• Describe properties of normal forms and their impact on database operations.

 At the end of this course, students should be able to: